Bur Oak

 Frequently asked questions

-- Yes.
-Oak — Bur is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+- Yes, Bur Oak is a well-suited tree for Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.

 - It matures to about 60–80 ft tall and 60–80 ft wide.